afran012/Notes-Full-Stack-Project/README.md

 # Notes-Full-Stack-Project
- In this repository a Full Stack project is made, Made with Angular and Spring Boot.
+ In this repository a Full Stack project is made, Made with React and Spring Boot.